isnakolah/CleanArchitectureAPI/README.md

-﻿# EPharmacy API Application
+﻿# Clean Architecture API Application

-This is the EPharmacy Application for the logic involving the Pharmacies.
+This is the Clean Architecture API Application Template.

 ## Technologies